anjuna-security/go-nitro-attestation/README.md

         panic(err)
     }

     docBytes, _ := io.ReadAll(docReader) // read the report's bytes
     fmt.Printf("%x", docBytes) // print the report's bytes }
 ```

 The function `GetAttestationReport` will return an `io.ReadCloser` object, result of a `GET` request to the endpoint.
 The `io.ReadCloser` object can be used to read the bytes of the report with `io.ReadAll`.

 If needed, you can unmarshal the report with `verifier.NewSignedAttestationReport`.
 The custom data you provided when calling the function will be available in the report's `Document.UserData` field and will be part of the report's final signature.
-The custom data cannot exceed 1024 bytes.
+The custom data cannot exceed `1024 bytes`.

-A common use case is for your application running inside a Nitro Enclave to generate a new report and send it to an external application for validation upon request.
+A common use case is for your application running inside an Anjuna Nitro Enclave to generate a new report and send it to an external application for validation upon request.
 For that reason, the `GetAttestationReport` function returns an `io.ReadCloser` object that can be used to optimize the transfer of the report's bytes between the two applications.

 If your application is not written in Go and you still need access to the report, you can accomplish the same with any HTTP client.
-The endpoint will return a stream of bytes that can later be parsed and unmarshalled into a Nitro Attestation Report.
+The endpoint will return a stream of bytes that can later be parsed and unmarshalled into an AWS Nitro Attestation Report.

 Example without Go: